 Stress is something we all experience.
-But one indicator of stress and tension is often overlooked is excessive grinding or clenching of the teeth, also called bruxism.
+While there are numerous ways to deal with stress, sometimes individuals forget that it can have a physical impact on their body.
+One indicator of stress and tension is often overlooked is excessive grinding or clenching of the teeth, also called bruxism.
 Lovett Dental Baytown provides various dental services, including nightguards to prevent damage due to grinding.

 Signs of Teeth Grinding